alttch/bma-info/eva-mlkit/learning/regression/training.rst

         '1T').fetch(output='pandas')
     print(data)

-The result should be a table with "time" and 3 additional columns
+As the result there is a table with "time" and 3 additional columns:

 .. code::